maximecb/uvm/doc/design.md

 the parser is likely able to parse hundreds of megabytes of input per second, so performance is not much of a concern.
 The plan is to keep supporting the textual asm input format even when a binary image format becomes available.

+### The Heap

+The address space used to store data is referred to as the heap.
+It is a linear address space which starts at address 0.
+There is a system call to expand and resize the heap.
+For performance reasons, UVM may allocate more space than requested, but programs should not rely on this behavior.

+One unusual property of the UVM heap is that address 0 is a valid address, meaning that accessing it will not fault.
+If address 0 is to be used for null pointers, in a language such as C, you can simply write some dummy data at this address.
+If you would like accesses to address 0 to panic, then you can insert or generate your own null checks in debug builds of your software.

+UVM requires heap memory accesses to be aligned, and will panic if they are not.
+This is done for performance reasons, and also because some architectures don't allow unaligned memory accesses.
+In practice, we expect that a JIT compiler will be able to eliminate most alignment checks.

 ### The Event Loop